aninagaraj/tsp-app/README.md

 6. **Visualization**
    Routes are plotted on Google Maps, and textual route + distance info is displayed.

+7. **Console Logging**
+   Open console to see console logs such as the distance matrix, ietrations taken, whether any point is unreachable etc.

 ---

 ## Setup Instructions